sEhBeAlNuAhYaA/Arduino_controlled_Cloud_Storage/README.md

     * Methods for make a connection with server;
     * Methods for send requests for confirm kind of it(arduino-requests and server-requests);
     * Methods for files sending;
-    * Methods for take files from server to user reopository;
+    * Methods for take files from server to user repository;

 3. Creating a electronic device;